How to Use this Book#

 If you do not have already, set up a GitHub account.
 It’s free, and it’s a great way to start tracking your code!

-From the page you’d like to interact with, go to the rocket icon at the top of the screen.
+Once your account is approved, navigate to the page you’d like to interact with in this book and click the rocket icon at the top of the screen.
 In the dropdown menu, choose JupyterHub.
 This will bring you to the Dandihub at https://hub.dandiarchive.org/.

 Colab#